 In this case, the patient will present with severe abdominal pain with board-like abdominal rigidity because the stomach contents are highly irritative and cause severe peritonitis.

-This will require surgery with removal of band and closure of perforation with omentopexy to strengthen the perforation site.
+This will require surgery with the removal of the band and closure of the perforation with omentopexy to strengthen the perforation site.

-Early and Late Complications of Laparoscopic sleeve gastrectomy
+Early and Late Complications of Gastric Sleeve (Laparoscopic Sleeve Gastrectomy)